Palette Composer An Artist's Aid to Colour Mixing

 When you have mixed one of the suggested solutions, and you are happy with the result, you can tell the Palette Composer that you have mixed this colour on your palette board, enabling the app to use it for mixing other colours.
 Solutions that use colours it knows are on your palette board are prioritised in the results screen, helping to reduce paint wastage.

 A generic catalogue has been provided within the Palette Composer, containing a selection of standard artist paint colours.
 It should be noted that differences in these colours can occur across the different paint manufacturers.
-We have found small differences do not usually have a significant impact on the result.
-However, if you find some discrepancies, you can import your own colours into your own catalogues by using the 'Import Colours from Image' function.
-After creating your own catalogues, they can be exported to external files and shared with your friends, family and students.
+If you find some discrepancies, you can import your own colours into your own catalogues by using the 'Import Colours from Image' function.
+After creating a catalogue, it can be exported to an external file and shared with your friends, family, and students.

 Happy colour mixing.
 The mystery is solved - now enjoy the magic!